laurenhomann/laurenhomann.github.io/_pages/publications.md

 ## Articles in preparation

 Golestani, A. **Homann, L. A.,** Bouffard, N. R., Barense, M. D., Moscovitch, M. Brain function induces alteration in the autocorrelation of the fMRI signal.
-(Status: Being reviewed by co- authors.)
+(Status: Being reviewed by co-authors.)

 <hr>